This post may contain affiliate links, view our disclosure.

 • In just 20 minutes you’ll be enjoying a hot, delicious sandwich that will bring you back to Buffalo with every bite.

-The beef part of this recipe was the easy part.
-Growing up I probably watched my mom heat thinly sliced roast beef from the deli in steaming hot beef consommé about 100 times.
+The beef part of this recipe was the easy part because convenience won out for me.
+Growing up, I probably watched my mom heat thinly sliced roast beef from the deli in steaming hot beef consommé about 100 times.
 She’d stack the meat onto store-bought Kimmelweck rolls, and it was as easy as that!
+Of course if you prefer a fully from-scratch method, you can use a beef cut (such as top round, eye of round, or rump roast), sear it, and roast it low-and-slow until it reaches your desired internal temperature.
+(Note that it’s typically cooked to “rare” to help prevent these leaner cuts from drying out.)
+Let the roast rest a bit, slice it as thinly as you can, and then pile the meat high.

-The issue is that outside of the Buffalo area, it’s hard to find this type of roll.
+The issue is that outside of the Buffalo, New York area, it’s hard to find Kimmelweck rolls.
 It got to the point where I was going to have them shipped down to Florida from Buffalo (of course paying a premium!), but then I got to thinking about how to easily make them.

 This recipe lets you bring this delicious classic Buffalo sandwich to you no matter where you are.
 We all deserve a taste of home.